-Mitigating Start-up Cybersecurity Risks
+Mitigating Cybersecurity Risks for Start-ups

 “Hackers have become very good at finding vulnerable systems these days”, says Brad.
 “They use automated scripts to find entry points to access valuable data.
 In the absence of cybersecurity protections, start-ups and other small businesses fall victim to these hacker bots more frequently”.

 I asked Brad to recommend cybersecurity precautions SMEs can take to protect themselves from all these “cyberthreats”.